 The Computer Science department has 2 faculty positions available.

-Applicants are expected to have a Ph.D. in Computer Science or closely related discipline from an accredited institution, a strong commitment to teaching in both face-to-face and online learning environments, a record that suggests the potential to prominence in externally-funded research and high quality publications.
+Applicants are expected to have a Ph.D. in Computer Science, Software Engineering, closely related discipline from an accredited institution, a strong commitment to teaching in both face-to-face and online learning environments, a record that suggests the potential to prominence in externally-funded research and high quality publications.
 A successful candidate will be able to teach a wide range of undergraduate and graduate courses and be a mentor to the students in the department.
-Nationally recognized Cyber Security Certifications will be preferable such as those listed by NICCS.

-The Department of Computer Science is hosting the 2014 ACM Southeast USA regional programming contest which will be held Saturday, 15 Nov 2014.
-UWF is one of three sites hosting the contest in our region of South Carolina, Georgia, Alabama, Florida, and Mississippi.
+The Department of Computer Science hosted the 2014 ACM Southeast USA regional programming contest on Saturday, 15 Nov 2014.
+UWF was one of three sites hosting the contest in our region of South Carolina, Georgia, Alabama, Florida, and Mississippi.
 The practice round will be between 11am and noon EST, the contest from 1:30pm to 6:30pm EST.

-We currently have 5 schools (counting UWF) attending:
+5 schools (counting UWF) were scheduled to attend:

 1. Excursions in Computing (CGS2060)